 Fortunately, groups like Shelter Animals Count (SAC) have shouldered the responsibility of organizing data gathered from shelters.
 Now, let’s delve deep into this topic… for the sake of the animals!

-Why is it important to extract and organize data from animal shelters?
+Why is it important to extract and organize collected data from animal shelters?
 Without it, we would have no idea how many animals are living and dying inside shelters.
 This information is paramount to control and (hopefully) abolish the need for animal shelters.

 Simply put, it’s so the animals can be served better.